Cashback vs points vs miles SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about cashback vs points vs miles from the Credit Card Rewards Optimization Checklist topical map.
+Plan and write a publish-ready informational article for cashback vs points vs miles with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Credit Card Rewards Optimization Checklist topical map.
 It sits in the Rewards Fundamentals content group.

 The comparison "Cashback vs Points vs Miles: Which Reward Type Should You Choose?" yields a clear split: cashback suits consumers prioritizing simplicity and steady returns (most cashback cards return about 1%–2% of spending), transferable bank points such as Chase Ultimate Rewards or American express Membership Rewards suit those needing flexibility via points transfer partners, and airline miles best fit travelers targeting premium award seats where single-redemption values can exceed typical point valuations.
 This one-sentence summary provides the core decision: guaranteed percent returns for cashback, portfolio flexibility for transferable points, and potential arbitrage with miles.